 For some time now, many people, particularly in the teaching profession, but also among the public, have hungered for a bolder, bigger vision of state education.
 Inevitably, they look to Labour, committed under Jeremy Corbyn’s leadership to the creation of a National Education Service, to provide fresh and fair initiatives.

 Reform is never easy in an embattled public service, dealing daily with austerity, but there are a number of areas that clearly need attention.
 It is here, I would argue, that Labour should be preparing its policy.

 No more selection: In the immediate moment, Labour should commit to no more expansion of selection (as indeed it has) and the phasing out, over several years, of selection where it exists (which it has not).
 Selective education divides populations, largely on class grounds, and it mostly damages the educational chances of poorer pupils.

-‘Secondary moderns’ in selective areas struggle to recruit and retain staff, provide a full and stimulating curriculum and, often, to inspire, motivate and encourage young people who have been told that they are a failure at the age of 10 or 11.
+‘Secondary moderns’ in selective areas struggle to recruit and retain staff, to provide a full and stimulating curriculum and often to inspire, motivate and encourage young people who have been told that they are a failure at the age of 10 or 11.

 Fair funding for all: But not through the reduction of existing budgets for any school.
 Inevitably, this would mean a commitment to protecting, and increasing, the education budget overall, so that no areas lose out, particularly not in poorer parts of the country.